sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 **TODO: linear mode, no BS smoothing**

 Well, that looks... odd.
-This is because we don't have any smoothing in our blend space.
+If you looked closely at the `Blend Space` settings in our aim offsets, you may realize that this is because we aren't smoothing between our additives.
 Characters in _Cloud Crashers_ have an acceleration speed of , so whenever we start moving in one direction, we reach our maximum velocity very quickly, and when we stop, we return to stationary very quickly.